Tuesday, March 1, 2011

 This one I captured with my little net.
 They also seem slightly smaller than most other species in the genus, though this could just be my imagination.
 Still, a beautiful little thing.
 When I released him, he flew straight towards another male and began fighting.

-This young male, has a pruinosed abdomen, but only half of its thorax has changed.
+This young male, has a pruinosed abdomen, but only part of its thorax has changed.

 Like the male, the female becomes pruinosed.
 This one I saw a good distance from the water's edge.
 The female also has a slimmer abdomen to its counterparts (from what I can make out anyway).